 - human rights

-You will also choose two to four option courses.
+You will also study two to four optional courses.

 You will study:

 You will also choose between two and four additional courses, either related to your programme or from another academic area.